cronvel/async-kit/documentation.md

 # Make

-To make it work:
+To make it work: `make install`

-    make install

-To build any buildable things:
+To build any buildable things: `make`

-    make

-To run tests:
+To run tests: `make test`

-    make test

-To rebuild documentation:
+To rebuild documentation: `make doc`

-    make doc

-To clean everything that can be automatically regenerated:
+To clean everything that can be automatically regenerated: `make clean`

-    make clean

 # Reference

-*Work in progress...*
+* /!\ Work in progress /!\ *

+## Factories

+Unless specified otherwise, they all return an async.Plan object, and set the jobs list.

+### async.do( jobsList )

+* jobsList `Array`

+This is the most generic factory.
+It creates an async.Plan object, set up the job's list, and almost everything remain possible.

+Note that an async.Plan do not perform anything until `.exec()` is called on it (see Class async.Plan for details).
+The following informations describe what happend when the plan is executed.

+By default, jobs are processed one at a time.

+If an error occurs, no new jobs will be processed.

+Note: **all others factories are described relative to this one as a point of reference.**
+Only differences will be put.

+### async.do.series( jobsList ) , async.doSeries( jobsList )

+* jobsList `Array`

+Set up a job's list to be processed in series.
+**Calling `.parallel()` on it has no effect, it will process jobs one at a time anyway.**

+### async.do.parallel( jobsList ) , async.doParallel( jobsList )

+* jobsList `Array`

+Set up a job's list to be processed in parallel.
+The parallel limit is set to `Infinity` by default.

+### async.do.race( jobsList )

+* jobsList `Array`

+Set up a job's list to be processed in parallel.
+The parallel limit is set to `Infinity` by default.

+## Class

+### async.Plan